 The early features of melanoma are:

-- Border is irregular—the edges are often ragged, notched, or blurred in outline.
-The pigment may spread into surrounding skin.
+- The border is irregular—If the edges of your mole are ragged, notched, or blurred in outline, then it qualifies as irregular.
+The pigment may spread into its surrounding skin in these cases.

-- Color that is uneven—shades of black, brown, and tan may be present.
+- A color that is uneven—Shades of black, brown, and tan may be present in some cancerous moles.
 Areas of white, gray, red, pink, or blue may also be seen.

-- Diameter—there is a change in size, usually an increase.
+- Diameter—Be aware if there is a change in size, usually an increase.
 Melanomas can be tiny, but most are larger than ¼ inch wide.

-- Evolving—the mole has changed over the past few weeks or months.
+- Evolving—If the mole has changed over the past few weeks or months, then be sure to contact your doctor as soon as possible.

 Melanomas can vary greatly in how they look.
 While many will show all of the above features, some may only show one or two of the above features.